Craigacp/MIToolbox/README.md

 MIToolbox
 =========
-v3.0.1 for C/C++ and MATLAB/Octave
+v3.1.0 for C/C++, MATLAB/Octave and Java

 MIToolbox contains a set of functions to calculate information theoretic quantities from data, such as the entropy and mutual information.
 The toolbox